Data Attribution for Text-to-Image Models by Unlearning Synthesized Images

 Abstract

 The goal of data attribution for text-to-image models is to identify the training images that most influence the generation of a new image.
-We can define "influence" by saying that, for a given output, if a model is retrained from scratch without that output's most influential images, the model should then fail to generate that output image.
-Unfortunately, directly searching for these influential images is computationally infeasible, since it would require repeatedly retraining from scratch.
-We propose a new approach that efficiently identifies highly-influential images.
-Specifically, we simulate unlearning the synthesized image, proposing a method to increase the training loss on the output image, without catastrophic forgetting of other, unrelated concepts.
-Then, we find training images that are forgotten by proxy, identifying ones with significant loss deviations after the unlearning process, and label these as influential.
+Influence is defined such that, for a given output, if a model is retrained from scratch without the most influential images, the model would fail to reproduce the same output.
+Unfortunately, directly searching for these influential images is computationally infeasible, since it would require repeatedly retraining models from scratch.
+In our work, we propose an efficient data attribution method by simulating unlearning the synthesized image.
+We achieve this by increasing the training loss on the output image, without catastrophic forgetting of other, unrelated concepts.
+We then identify training images with significant loss deviations after the unlearning process and label these as influential.
 We evaluate our method with a computationally intensive but "gold-standard" retraining from scratch and demonstrate our method's advantages over previous methods.

 Results